In This Story:

 Benefits:

 Cinnamon powder helps tighten pores and improve blood circulation.
-Lemon on the other hand has anti-bacterial properties that aid in fighting blackheads, acne as well as whiteheads.
+Lemon on the other hand, has antibacterial properties that aid in fighting blackheads, acne as well as whiteheads.

 How To Use: